MobileChromeApps/mobile-chrome-apps/api/README.md

 This document describes the structure and use of the Chrome Javascript API.
 See [MODULES.md](https://github.com/MobileChromeApps/chrome-cordova/blob/master/api/MODULES.md) for a description of the module system.

 Most of the API lives in `chrome/`, in subdirectories and files named according to the `chrome.*` namespace.
-We use Grunt, a Javascript build system, to concatenate, lint and minify the API, producing `dist/chromeapi.js` and `dist/chromeapi.min.js`, which are the files you need for your project.

-## Grunt usage

-To install Grunt, run `sudo npm install -g grunt`.
-Then you can run `grunt` from the `api/` directory (or any subdirectory) to build the project.
-Currently there are no unit tests or incremental builds.
-Our Grunt build takes a fraction of a second, so I'm not inclined to make it incremental.
+Refer to ../README.md for build instructions.

 ### Linting